 - New experiences to attract customers.
 VR headsets remain quite expensive still.
 To overcome this, some companies opened VR game clubs or special areas at malls and business centers.
 This approach allows people to get familiar and try out virtual reality games, and as the end-result, potentially lead to more sales

 - Loyal consumers.
 “It is hard to explain if you did not try it” – a frequent answer to what is virtual reality question.
-As soon as a person made a first try, the chances are good for him/her to become your long-term customer.
+As soon as a person made the first try, the chances are good for him/her to become your long-term customer.
 Immersion, presence and new sensations of VR surely enhance gaming experiences.

 - New marketing tool.
 In recent years, many video game storylines have been transferred to large cinema screens (Tomb Raider, Mortal Kombat, etc.).
 And, as Disney and Pixar examples show, there is a possibility for reverse interaction.
 Two companies created a simple VR game to promote the new cartoon, Coco.
 We’ll probably see more of such new marketing campaigns.